jjv360/zapdrive/README.md

 Due to the virtual drive being a standard block device, you're able to use the full power of any filesystem you like, including encryption, compression, symlinks, etc.

+## Why this?

+The biggest reason is for symlink support.
+Some tools (like `npm link` and `nx`) work by linking folders together, which often cause issues for cloud providers.

+The purpose of this tool is to provide a more robust way of syncing files.
+It's like carrying a flash drive with you, except the drive is in the cloud and you can't lose it somewhere.

 ## Building

 - Make sure you have [Nim](https://nim-lang.org) installed